Classic Pot Roast

 With one simple modification this Pot Roast is Keto too!
 Simply skip adding carrots as a veggies and replace them with a less starchy vegetable such as radishes.
 That’s the only adjustment required to make this recipe keto and low carb.

-I prefer to make this Pot Roast in the oven but it also turns out well in the slow cooker.
-If you have a slow cooker with a sear function that’s ideal, otherwise I would recommend searing the beef in pot on the stove before transferring the browned meat to the slow cooker.
-I know that having to wash an extra pot is a pain in the butt, but I really find that searing the meat adds a lot of flavour and a caramelized texture to the outside which greatly benefits the final dish.
-After adding all of the veggies, seared beef and herbs, stock and wine to the slow cooker, turn it on low heat and cook for 8 hours until the beef easily shreds with a fork.
+I prefer to make this beef Pot Roast in the oven but it also turns out well in the slow cooker.
+If you have a slow cooker with a sear function that’s ideal, otherwise I would recommend searing the beef in olive oil in a pot on the stove on medium-high heat before transferring the browned meat plus any of the brown bits from the bottom of the pan to the slow cooker.
+I know that having to wash an extra pot is a pain in the butt, but I really find that searing the meat adds a lot of flavor and a caramelized texture to the outside of the beef roast which greatly benefits the final dish.
+After adding all of the veggies, seared beef chuck roast, dried or fresh herbs, beef broth and wine to the slow cooker, turn it on low heat and cook for 8 hours or high heat for 4-5 hours until the beef is fork tender.

-Rather than cooking this pot roast in the oven, you can cook it in the instant pot and save almost 2 hours!
+Rather than cooking this pot roast in the oven, you can cook it in a pressure cooker such as an instant pot and save almost 2 hours!
 Thanks to the speeding cooking abilities of the instant pot it cuts the cooking time down to just 1 hour making this possible to make after work during the week.
 Turn the instant pot to sear and sear the meat until brown on all sides.
 Next add in the veggies and continue to cook for a few more minutes before pouring in the liquids listed below.
 Once they are gently simmering, return the beef to the instant pot, turn it to high pressure and cook for 60 minutes followed by natural release.

 My go-to side dish for this paleo Pot Roast is cauliflower mash (or potato mash) as I love letting it absorb any of the delicious rich sauce.
 I personally find that because there are already vegetables included in this recipe there isn’t a need to make more as a side dish, but if you feel so inclined this Pot Roast can be served with Roasted Radishes, Broccoli, Green Beans or a simple arugula salad.

-This Paleo Pot Roast is a great recipe to make in advance and as with a lot of slow cooked meat dishes, the flavours only seem to get better after a day.
+This Paleo Pot Roast is a great recipe to make in advance and as with a lot of meat dishes that use a slow cooking method, the flavors only seem to get better after a day.
 This recipe can be made up to 3 days in advance.
-Once the beef is done cooking, transfer the entire pot directly to the fridge (once it has cooled) and refrigerate until an hour before serving.
-An added benefit of making this in advance is that you can scoop out any excess fat which has hardened on the top of the pot before reheating.
+Once the beef is done cooking, transfer the entire large pot directly to the fridge (once it has cooled) and refrigerate until an hour before serving.
+An added benefit of making this in advance is that you can scoop out any excess fat from the braising liquid which has hardened on the top of the pot before reheating.
 To reheat simply pop the pot back into the oven for 20 minutes at 400° Fahrenheit until the meat is warmed through.

 When it comes to leftovers it’s hard to beat leftover pot roast.
 Leftovers are best stored in an airtight container in the fridge for up to 4 days and can be reheated in the microwave or in the oven at 350° Fahrenheit until just warmed through.
 Leftovers can also be stored in an airtight container in the freezer for up to 4 months.
 Pour all of the sauce over the shredded beef and toss to ensure the shredded pieces are well coated before freezing, this will ensure that the meat is very moist and flavourful once thawed.